bullet-db/bullet-db.github.io/docs/ws/api.md

     "duration": 20000
 }
 ```
 The duration represents how long the query runs for (a window from when you submit it to that many milliseconds into the future).

 See the [Filters](#filters), [Projections](#projections) and [Aggregation](#aggregations) sections for their respective specifications.
-Each of those sections are objects.
+Each of those sections are objects and you will need to be place the entire object in the respective sections above.

 ## Filters